What are the key features of options contracts?

 • Premium: The buyer pays a premium to the seller for the option.
 This premium is the cost of obtaining the right to buy (in the case of a call option) or sell (in the case of a put option) the underlying asset.

 • Exercise: The buyer of an option can choose to exercise the option if it is favourable, while the seller is obligated to fulfill the terms if the buyer decides to exercise.
-When call options are exercised you can buy the shares from the option writer at the strike price of the contract, while in the case of put options, you can sell the shares to the option writer at the strike price of the contract.
+When call options are exercised you can buy the from the option writer at the strike price of the contract, while in the case of put options, you can sell the shares to the option writer at the strike price of the contract.

 • American vs. European Options: American options can be exercised at any time before or at the expiration date, while European options can only be exercised at the expiration date.